aarondwi/together/README.md

 Features
 -------------------------

-1. Small codebase (<1000 LoC).
+1. Small and clear codebase (<1000 LoC), excluding tests.
+2. General enough to be used for any batching case, and can easily be abstracted higher.
-2. Fast.
+3. Fast.
 On 2 years old laptop with Intel Core-i7 8550u, with batch worker simulating network call by sleeping for 2ms, `Cluster` reaching ~2 million invocation/s.
-3. Easy API (just use `Submit` or equivalent call), and all params will be available to batch worker.
+4. Easy API (just use `Submit` or equivalent call), and all params will be available to batch worker.
 You just need to return the call with same key as the given parameters.
-4. Circumvent single lock contention using `Cluster` implementation.
+5. Circumvent single lock contention using `Cluster` implementation.
-5. Background waiting worker, so no goroutine creations on hot path (using tunable `WorkerPool`).
+6. Optional background worker, so no goroutine creations on hot path (using tunable `WorkerPool`).
-6. Waiting multiple results at once, to reduce latency (Using `Combiner` implementation).
+7. Waiting multiple results at once, to reduce latency (Using `Combiner` implementation).
-7. Non-context and context variant available. (for timeout-based or hedge-requests scenario)
+8. Non-context and context variant available. (for timeout-based, hedge-requests, etc)
-8. Separating submitting and waiting results, to allow fire-and-forget cases.
+9. Separating submitting and waiting results, to allow fire-and-forget cases.

 Usages
 -------------------------